 The following things can be concluded now:

-- If distance time graph is a straight line then the motion is uniform.
+- If the distance-time graph is a straight line then the motion is uniform.

-- If distance time graph of any body is given, its speed can be calculated using the slope of the graph.
+- If the distance-time graph of a body is given, its speed can be calculated using the slope of the graph.

-- The slope of the straight line graph is same irrespective of the interval which is chosen.
+- The slope of the straight-line graph is the same irrespective of the interval which is chosen.
 This implies that the speed of an object under uniform motion remains constant.

 What is Velocity -Time Graph and Displacement-Time Graph?